CodeWithEmil/Bg-Color-Generator/README.md

   <li>Anchor Element that changes to either white or black depending on the Background's Brightness</li>
 </ul>

+I have this project published.
+If you want to check it out, you can find it as 'https://emil-colorgen.netlify.app'.

 I think it is a really nice practice project you should definitely try out!